What you need to know

-Phase One of the policy applies to students entering MIT in Fall 2018.
+Phase One of the policy applies to first-year students entering MIT in Fall 2018.
 These students may designate up to three science core General Institute Requirements (GIRs) to be graded on a Pass/No Record (P/NR) basis after their first term.
 This option applies only to the science core GIRs — 3.091, 5.111, 5.112, 7.01, 8.01, 8.02, 18.01, 18.02, and their equivalents, including the Concourse and Experimental Study Group (ESG) versions of these subjects.

-Phase Two of the policy was implemented for students entering MIT in Fall 2019.
+Phase Two of the policy was implemented for first-year students entering MIT in Fall 2019.
 The P/NR grading policy described under Phase One above continues.
 Additionally, the first-year credit limit is adjusted to encourage students to discover new interests through enrollment in First-Year Discovery (FYD) subjects and related approved exceptions.

 Some key points to remember: